 Four sediments basins were planned to help maintain the water quality in Zorinsky Lake.
 Basin #1 is located northwest of 204th and West Center Road.
+Basin #2 is located west of 205th and Grover.
 Basin #3 is known as Whitehawk Lake and is located near 192nd & Grover.
-The dams at both of these locations are maintained by the District.
+The dams at these locations were built and are maintained by the District.
+Basin #4 is located near 184th and Ontario Street and is maintained by the City of Omaha.